Together-Java/TJ-Bot/Add-days-command.md

   * e.g. `/days 26.09.2021 03.10.2021` will respond with `8 days`

 Please read [[Add a new command]] first.

+## What you will learn
+* add a custom command
+* reply to messages
+* add options (arguments) to a command
+* ephemeral messages (only visible to one user)
+* compute the difference in days between two dates

+# Tutorial

 ## Create class